 What sequence of movements could get the shirt onto the child if the shirt is made of material that is flexible but does not stretch much?
-Why would it be a mistake to start by pulling the cuff over the hand, or pushing the head through the neck-hole?
+Why would it be a mistake to start by pushing the head through the neck-hole?
 What difference would it make if the material could be stretched arbitrarily without being permanently changed?